CLARIAH/COW/README.md

 pip install -r requirements.txt
 ```

+Change directory to `src`, and optionally replace the author in the config.py with your own data.

-To run, go to `src`.
-First make a QBer-style json file describing the csv file's schema:
+To run, first make a QBer-style json file describing the csv file's schema:

 ```
 python csv2qber-schema.py csv_file_name_without_extension dataset_name